 Remodify – This methodology tries to add new IT capabilities to an existing system.

-The goal is to take advantage of the benefits of big data kept in legacy silos for data visualisation, customer experience improvement, employee engagement, and future-aligned data discovery.
-Data analytics is another area where this type of IT modernisation strategy is used.
+The goal is to take advantage of the benefits of big data kept in legacy silos for data visualization, customer experience improvement, employee engagement, and future-aligned data discovery.
+Data analytics is another area where this type of IT modernization strategy is used.

 Improve — This form of IT modernization strategy focuses on fixing existing tech stack inconsistencies.
 Analysts may be required, for example, to reconcile data in order to streamline corporate operations.

-Another motivation for this activity could be system integration, which aims to remove outdated firewall data sharing barriers by sharing insights with third-party data vendors located outside the enterprise.
-An immediate benefit of such a procedure would be to optimise cloud investments and make cloud maintenance even easier.
+Another motivation for this activity could be system integration, which aims to remove outdated firewall data-sharing barriers by sharing insights with third-party data vendors located outside the enterprise.
+An immediate benefit of such a procedure would be to optimize cloud investments and make cloud maintenance even easier.

 Replace — It saves household corporations money by not requiring them to shut down their entire legacy infrastructure.
 Instead, they could replace outmoded workflows with cutting-edge technologies and keep the legacy system running.
 This strategy encourages businesses to look for new ways to complete projects rather than rehashing old ones.

 Consider this: You are not obligated to follow the herd.
 Create your own path.
 Perhaps the older system is better suited to your requirements.
 The boardroom challenge frequently centres around copying competitors.
 The data holds the answer.
 If your financial statements indicate that you are profitable, "good enough" may be the best option for you.

 Modernization of IT is not a new concept.
 PayPal is a well-known example.
 In 2014, the e-payments behemoth is projected to have enabled $4 billion in transactions on its network.
 The corporation has made no secret of its desire to disrupt itself in order to preserve a competitive advantage.